2. Background

 1. The software part, called the Patcher, “offers an […] environment similar to Max/MSP, Pure Data or Reaktor” on your Windows, MacOS, or Linux computer.
 Some it may also remind of the Nord Modular.
 In the Patcher you have a canvas where you place objects and interconnect them to create or modify sound, just like on a virtual modular synthesizer.
 See the screenshot below:

 A simple patch in the Axoloti Patcher.
+Sending a Braids oscillator through a lowpass filter straight to the audio outputs.

-The Axoloti Core hardware board became unavailable at some point, but because Johannes graciously open-sourced the schematics (and since the global part shortage somewhat improved) it was possible to recreate a board nearly fully compatible to the original: the Ksoloti Core.
+The Axoloti Core hardware board became unavailable at some point, but because Johannes graciously open-sourced the schematic (and since the global part shortage somewhat improved) it was possible to recreate a board nearly fully compatible to the original: the Ksoloti Core.

 In short, the Ksoloti Core aims for maximum compatibility with the original Axoloti Core with some layout changes and added features.